fpgaemu/fpgaemu/docs/emulation.rst

 Imagine you had a box of USB sticks to sell, where each stick performs some task, whether it is counting from one to ten, transferring some songs to the hard drive, or even running another smaller computer.
-Because we hope to sell them, we should test every single stick (or what is also known as a *device under test*) as much as possible for maximum compatibility to avoid any future errors or refunds.
+Because we hope to sell them, we should test every single stick (what we will refer to as a *device under test*) as much as possible for maximum compatibility to avoid any future errors or refunds.
 But, considering how many computers there are in the world, it is almost impossible to verify that every stick will work on every laptop or desktop aside from buying and testing on each one individually.
 The price for failure is high too, as a broken USB stick